executablebooks/sphinx-jupyterbook-latex/docs/features.md

 # Features

 This page provides further details on the adjustments made and features that are provided by this extension.

 (features:handling-toctree)=
 ## Handling of `toctree` structures for `jupyter-book`

 The `jupyter-book` project provides two primary `_toc.yml` structures:

-1. `jb-article` is a format for specifying a single document composed of sections
+1. `jb-article`: a format for specifying a single document composed of sections
-2. `jb-book` is a format for specifying a book composed of parts and sections
+2. `jb-book`: a format for specifying a book composed of parts and sections

 ### Support for `jb-article`